How to stop a wooden bed from creaking

 Do you lie awake at night, staying as still as a statue to save yourself from another patience-wearing creak, wondering how to fix a squeaky bed?
 Well, wonder no more our sleep-deprived friend – our expert dream team at Time4Sleep have got all the answers to your prayers for a squeak-free sleep!

-From advice on identifying the source of your squeaks, to top tips on fixing the problem for good, you’ll find everything you need to know in our guide on how to stop a wooden bed from creaking.
+From advice on identifying the source of your squeaks, to top tips on fixing the problem for good, you’ll find everything you need to know in our guide on how to stop a wooden bed frame from creaking.

 Why do creaky wooden beds need fixing?